The best sales to shop this weekend: Casper, Sephora, Sur La Table and more - CNN Underscored

 Sephora

 Beauty lovers, rejoice!
 Sephora’s Beauty Insider Spring Savings Event, during which members of the beauty store’s loyalty program scoop up major deals from major brands, is now open to just top-tier Rouge members.
-Those who have attained Rouge status can snag their 20% off sitewide discount when they use code OMGSPRING now through April 19, while VIBs will be able to save 15% starting on April 13 and Insiders will be 10% off starting on April 15.
-Start shopping as soon as your able to avoid your favorite beauty buy selling out during this stellar savings event.
+Those who have attained Rouge status can snag a 20% off sitewide discount when they use code OMGSPRING now through April 19, while VIBs will be able to save 15% starting on April 13 and Insiders will be 10% off starting on April 15.
+Start shopping as soon as you’re able in order to avoid your favorite beauty buy selling out during this stellar savings event.

 EarFun Air ($53.99, originally $59.99; amazon.com)